SwiftyLab/MetaCodable/CONTRIBUTING.md

 _See also: [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md)_

+## Developer Documentation

+Detailed documentation for contributors is available in the [Contributing](Contributing/README.md) folder:

+- [Architecture Overview](Contributing/ARCHITECTURE.md) - Core components and system design
+- [Macro Processing Pipeline](Contributing/MACRO_PROCESSING.md) - Class hierarchy and code generation
+- [Coding Strategies](Contributing/CODING_STRATEGIES.md) - Implementation patterns and helper systems
+- [Build Plugin System](Contributing/BUILD_PLUGIN.md) - Plugin architecture and integration
+- [Testing and Development](Contributing/TESTING.md) - Testing methodology and best practices
+- [Troubleshooting](Contributing/TROUBLESHOOTING.md) - Common issues and solutions

 ## Submitting Pull Requests

 You can contribute by fixing bugs or adding new features.
-For larger code changes, we first recommend discussing them in our [Github issues](https://github.com/SwiftyLab/MetaCodable/issues).
-When submitting a pull request, please add relevant tests and ensure your changes don't break any existing tests (see [Automated Tests](#automated-tests) below).
+For larger code changes, we first recommend:
+1. Review the [Architecture Overview](Contributing/ARCHITECTURE.md) to understand the system
+2. Discuss your proposed changes in our [Github issues](https://github.com/SwiftyLab/MetaCodable/issues)
+3. Read the relevant documentation in the [Contributing](Contributing/README.md) folder
+4. Submit your pull request with appropriate tests (see [Testing](Contributing/TESTING.md))

 ### Things you will need